COVID-19 Vaccines Print Page

 - Research with other diseases has shown that vaccine immunity tends to be stronger than natural immunity.

-- At least 50-70% of people need to be vaccinated to achieve ‘herd immunity’, where the natural patterns of spread will change.
+- At least 80% of people need to be vaccinated to achieve ‘herd immunity’, where the natural patterns of spread will change.
+With COVID variants, this number likely needs to be higher.